Garyfgeor/Diploma-Thesis/README.md

 This repository contains the implementation of my diploma thesis, which focuses on the **removal of lens flare artifacts from RGB images** using **Generative Adversarial Networks (GANs)** with spatial attention mechanisms.
 The work combines **synthetic dataset generation in Unreal Engine** with **deep learning-based image restoration**, providing both training pipelines and a real-time restoration system.

-🎓 *Diploma Thesis by Garyfalia Georgitziki, University of Thessaly (2025)*

 ---